Hordon13/ObjectDetection/README.md

 ## Our goal

-We wanted to creat a voice controlled program that can detect objects using YOLOv3.
+We wanted to create a voice controlled program that can detect objects using YOLOv3.
-For this first we had to implement a detecting function, which is able to handle videocapture and can recognize potential obejct furthermore it can filter the objects based on the users choice.
+For this first we had to implement a detecting function, which is able to handle video capture and can recognize potential object furthermore it can filter the objects based on the users choice.
 The second part was to produce input for our object detection which can be achieved by using console input or voice control.
 We separated the two essential parts of our program which was camera handling and console/audio input to two different threads by utilizing pythons threading library.